openPMD/openPMD-standard/EXT_LaserEnvelope.md

   - `laserEnvelope/`
     - type: *(complexX)*
     - scope: *(required)*
-    - decription: Scalar field for the envelope (in V/m).
+    - description: Scalar field for the envelope (as a field strength).
 See above for description.
     - unitDimension = `(1., 1., -3., -1., 0., 0., 0.)` $(V/m = kg . m / (A . s^3))$

 ### Additional attributes on the `mesh record` named `laserEnvelope`